wshafer/psr11-monolog/README.md

             'myProcessorsName' => [
                 'type' => 'introspection',
                 'options' => [
-                    'level'                => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
+                    'level'                => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this processor will be triggered
                     'skipClassesPartials'  => [], // Optional
                     'skipStackFramesCount' => 0, // Optional
                 ],